prashantyadav1397/Node-Notes/Readme.md

 ### Node JS Thread

 > For each application only one thread is available.
-This means when ever the code runs it can be executed on a single thread only, irrespective of the number of users or applicatioons accessing the thread.
+This means when ever the code runs, it can be executed on a single thread only, irrespective of the number of users or applicatioons accessing the thread.
 Only one thread is available to all.
 So, when a single user blocks the thread with a sync function, the other application or users can not use the thread for execution.
 Thus the callbacks based async functions are used.
 The function can process in the background and the result is returned via a callback function and this allows the other users to use the avtive thread for various other operatinos. <br>Not all callbacks are async.

 The problem -> Callback Hell